Tunnel closure to affect Joshua travel

 Gates for the event open at 17:00 BST on Saturday and the main fight is scheduled to start at about 22:30.

+Cardiff City also host London side Millwall at the nearby Cardiff City Stadium in football's Championship on Saturday, kick-off at 15:00.

-Fight fans have also been told the line between Cardiff and Newport is closed until 13:00 on Sunday, with buses replacing trains between Cardiff and Bristol.
+Fight fans have also been told the line between Cardiff and Newport is closed until 13:00 GMT on Sunday, with buses replacing trains.

 Network Rail said the "vital upgrade work" has been planned since 2016 and forms part of the modernisation of the railway between London and Cardiff.